Susmita Mohanty

-Biography

-Dr. Susmita Mohanty (born 1971) is a spaceship designer, serial entrepreneur, and space diplomat.
-She is currently the Director General of Spaceport Sarabhai (S2) – India's ‘space’ think tank.
+Susmita Mohanty (born 1971) is a spaceship designer, serial entrepreneur, and space diplomat.
+She is currently the Director General of Spaceport SARABHAI (S2) – India's ‘space’ think tank.
 She is the only space entrepreneur in the world to have started companies on three different continents in Asia, Europe and North America.
 Earth2Orbit, Bangalore (2009–2021), Liquifier Systems Group, Vienna (2004-ongoing), and MoonFront, San Francisco (2001–2007).